The CSS/ISN Internship Program

 Who we are looking for?

-Graduate students or undergraduate students in their final year with the following skills:
+Graduate students or undergraduate students in their final year who are specializing in international relations, political science, security studies, history or other related disciplines, and who have the following skills:

 - The ability to read and analyze content quickly and objectively